SoutheastCulturalSociety/SoutheastCulturalSociety.github.io/README.md

   }
 }

-<h3> *Note: When Run Github assets/gallery folder matched with Google drive gallery folder (use for image delete) </h3>
+Note 1: When this script runs, the GitHub assets/gallery folder will be synced to match the contents of the Google Drive gallery folder (used for image upload and deletion).
-<h3> *Note: upload image on Google drive gallery folder then visit Google Drive Gallery input confirm button link then uploaded images will be published on website </h3>
+Note 2: To upload images, place them in the Google Drive gallery folder, then visit the Gallery Input Confirm Button Link to trigger the script.
+The uploaded images will then be published to the website.
-<h3> *Google drive gallery folder link: https://drive.google.com/drive/folders/18F5Vie2EWnBMY6jR0_lmCIiJu3XuoUgM </h3>
-<h3> # Google Drive Gallery input confirm button: https://script.google.com/macros/s/AKfycby-S3MDeKaxFHSJoStz21cMuH3quoPXKGOLwCBfzGlEEqGL6hQC3251IfRxD4EV0cpx/exec </h3>v
+Google Drive Gallery Folder Link: https://drive.google.com/drive/folders/18F5Vie2EWnBMY6jR0_lmCIiJu3XuoUgM Gallery Input Confirm Button Link: https://script.google.com/macros/s/AKfycby-S3MDeKaxFHSJoStz21cMuH3quoPXKGOLwCBfzGlEEqGL6hQC3251IfRxD4EV0cpx/exec

-<h1> # notice AppScript Code: </h1>
+2. Notice AppScript Code
+This script serves the notice data from the Google Sheet as a JSON API endpoint.
+JavaScript
 function doGet(e) {
   const ss = SpreadsheetApp.getActiveSpreadsheet();

   // Safely get sheet name
   const sheetName = (e && e.parameter && e.parameter.sheet) || ss.getSheets()[0].getName();
   const sheet = ss.getSheetByName(sheetName);

   if (!sheet) {
     return ContentService
       .createTextOutput(JSON.stringify({error: "Sheet not found"}))